mnecchi/bees/README.md

 # bees-request [![npm version](https://img.shields.io/npm/v/bees-request.svg?style=flat)](https://www.npmjs.com/package/bees-request)

-A promise based simple abortable http client for node and browsers. bees-request uses the http or https modules on node and the XMLHttpRequest on the browsers.
+A promise based simple abortable http client for node and browsers. bees-request uses the http or https modules on node and the XMLHttpRequest on browsers and React Native.

 ## Installation